All-Hands-AI/OpenHands/docs/modules/usage/getting-started.md

   * If you are on Windows, you must use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)

 ## Installation
-The eaisest way to run OpenHands is in Docker.
+The easiest way to run OpenHands is in Docker.
 Use `WORKSPACE_BASE` below to specify which folder the OpenHands agent should modify.

-See the [Getting Started](https://docs.all-hands.dev/modules/usage/getting-started) guide for system requirements and more information.

 ```bash
 WORKSPACE_BASE=$(pwd)/workspace